Ubuntu vs. Redhat (Rhel): Which One Should You Learn?

 dnf install nginx

 We can see that the commands are almost the same.
 But Ubuntu uses the "apt" utility to manage software, so the command mentions "apt".
 And RHEL uses the "dnf" utility to manage software, so the command mentions "dnf".
 But the principle remains the same.
 We use the package manager to install programs, remove programs, upgrade them, and so on.
-So you can imagine that if you learn how to use a package manager on RHEL, it will be easy to adjust to Ubuntu later on.
+So, you can imagine that if you learn how to use a package manager on RHEL, it will be easy to adjust to Ubuntu later on.

 Other differences in this category of "small and easy to adjust to" are file and directory locations.
 Some configuration files will be in some places on RHEL and in other places on Ubuntu.
 But you can imagine this is easy to figure out.

-Let's say you're used to finding a config file at /etc/apache2/sites-available/ on Ubuntu.
-Then you switch to RHEL, and when you try to open a file there, it says the location is not found.
-So the difference is immediately signaled to you, and you can then search for the correct location.
+on Ubuntu.
+Then you switch to RHEL, and when you try to open a file there, it says the location has not been found.
+So, the difference is immediately signaled to you, and you can then search for the correct location.

 Hidden Differences, Harder to Catch